 The website of the Association of Police and Crime Commissioners describes its members as “the voice of the people” who “hold the police to account.”
 In 2012, they replaced police authorities, which were perceived as lacking accountability.
 They are elected for terms of four years.
 There is one for every part of England and Wales except Greater Manchester and London, which have mayors.
 They appoint chief constables and can fire them.
 They set police objectives in their area.

 Jones opined that he sees no difference in taking alcohol and taking cannabis.
-Except that alcohol causes considerably more harm, and it is “illogical” that, in the United Kingdom, it is legal to sell alcohol but not to sell cannabis.
+Except that alcohol causes considerably more harm, and it is “illogical” that, in the United Kingdom, it is legal to sell alcohol but not to sell cannabis, let alone in off-licences.
 Not long ago, he spoke at Westminster to encourage MPs to legalise drugs.

 The war on drugs is a failure